sg-developer-portal/TechBiz-Documentation-Clone/create-system.md

 | <div style="width:270px">Field Name</div>  | Description |
 | :------------------------------------------ |:-------------|
-|**Select subscription period**| This is the date when your agency intends to start using the subscribed SGTS products.<br />Note: While selecting a date, you will not be able to select seven consecutive days from the current date as we need time for the following:<ul><li>For the approval of create system account request.</li><li>For the **Technical admin** to configure the product details.</li><li>For the SGTS teams to provision the required resources.</li></ul>
+|**Select subscription period**| This is the date when your agency intends to start using the subscribed SGTS products.<br />Note: While selecting a date, you will not be able to select seven consecutive days from the current date as we need time for the following:<br /> - For the approval of create system account request.<br /> - For the **Technical admin** to configure the product details.<br /> - For the SGTS teams to provision the required resources.
 | **Product agreement** | Click to view the terms and conditions of the product.
 | **Select a plan**| Select the required subscription plan for a product.
 The displayed subscription plans contain details of the chargeable items in a product and their charges.